How to use the key item report and waste sheet for optimal food cost control

 These two simple systems will only take you 10 minutes to put in place.

 If you would like to learn more about lowering your restaurant food cost with a key item report and a waste sheet, schedule a free coaching session.
-To learn more tips and tools for lowering food cost in your restaurant, read our free special report, Breaking Away from the Insanity: How to easily take control of your restaurant and make more money.
+To learn more tips and tools for lowering food cost in your restaurant, read our free special report.
 Download it here.